 Booting is the process of switching on the computer and starting the operating system.
 When a computer is switched on, The boot process loads the operating system into the main memory (RAM) installed inside it.
 Types of computer booting are Cold Booting And Warm Booting.

 - Cold Boot: when the user switches on a computer after it has been powered off completely,

 - Warm Boot: when the user restarts the computer.

-When the booting process takes place, it copies kernel and important instructions of an operating system from hard disk to main memory (RAM).
-The kernel is the most important part of the operating system that manages memory and devices, maintains computer clock, starts applications.
+When the booting process takes place, it copies the kernel and important instructions of an operating system from hard disk to main memory (RAM).
+The kernel is the most important part of the operating system that manages memory and devices, maintains the computer clock, starts applications.